OpenRCT2/title-sequences/README.md

-# title-sequences
+# Title Sequences for OpenRCT2

-Title sequences used for OpenRCT2.
+Contains the title sequence that is distributed with each release of OpenRCT2.